kjhealy/kieranhealy.hugo/content/blog/burn-notice/index.markdown

   bind_rows()
 {{< /code >}}

 This took about three minutes, which is a long time.
-Unfortunately there's no straightforward way to make it go faster, because the xml file is stored with pointers and you can't parallelize the reading-in easily with those.
+Unfortunately there's no straightforward way to make it go faster, because the XML file is stored with pointers and you can't parallelize the reading-in easily with those.
 I'd have had to split it up first, which is the thing I'm trying to do to begin with.
 As I say, there is definitely a better way to do this.
 However, I only had to do it once.
 What did we end up with?

 {{< code r >}}
 > apple_health_all